ThomasLegleu/RoboND-P3-Perception-Project-master/writeup_template.md

     vox = cloud.make_voxel_grid_filter()

     # Choose a voxel (also known as leaf) size
-    # Note: this (1) is a poor choice of leaf size
-    # Experiment and find the appropriate size!
     LEAF_SIZE = 0.01

     # Set the voxel (or leaf) size